Express Yourself (N.W.A song)

-"Express Yourself" is a song recorded by American hip hop group N.W.A, performed solo by Dr. Dre.
-The song, off their 1988 album Straight Outta Compton, samples Charles Wright & the Watts 103rd Street Rhythm Band's song of the same name.
+"Express Yourself" is a song recorded by American hip-hop group N.W.A, performed solo by Dr. Dre.
+The song, off their debut studio album Straight Outta Compton (1989), samples Charles Wright & the Watts 103rd Street Rhythm Band's 1970 song of the same name.
 Unlike most songs on the album and by N.W.A, the song is devoid of profanity and violence.
-"Express Yourself" was released in 1989 as the album's last single, the album version of the track features rap vocals from Dr. Dre only whereas the 2002 reissue, single edition and video version features small verses from MC Ren and Ice Cube, the writer of the song.
-The song reached number 26 in the UK in September 1989.
+"Express Yourself" was released as the album's second and final single, the album version of the track features rap vocals from Dr. Dre only, whereas the extended single version features small verses from MC Ren and Ice Cube, the writer of the song.
+The song reached number 50 on the UK singles chart in September 1989, before reaching number 26 on reissue in June 1990.

 History

 The song's vocals are primarily handled by Dr. Dre though an extended version features interludes from Ice Cube and MC Ren.
-The song samples Charles Wright & the Watts 103 Street Rhythm Band's hit, also titled "Express Yourself" (1971).
+The song samples Charles Wright & the Watts 103 Street Rhythm Band's 1970 hit, also titled "Express Yourself".

-The song's lyrics focus on the concept of free expression and the constraints placed on rappers by radio censorship.
-The song is notable for including lines criticising other rappers for not swearing in order to get radio airplay despite the song itself containing no profanity, being based on a pop music sample with a clearly 'radio friendly' tone.
+The song's lyrics focus on the concept of freedom of speech and the constraints placed on rappers by radio censorship, and disses other rappers for producing radio-friendly songs for mass appeal.
+The song, ironically, is based on a pop music sample with a clearly 'radio friendly' tone, and contains no profanity itself.

-In May 1990, the Australian Broadcasting Corporation's music radio station Triple J notably stunted by playing "Express Yourself" on a loop.
-The station's staff had gone on strike over the suspension of Triple J's news director, Nick Franklin, after he had played a portion of fellow N.W.A. song "Fuck tha Police" in a segment discussing the song's subject matter.
-The station had, notably, been playing the song without incident for several months, but ABC's radio head had requested that the song be given a "rest".
-The song was played 82 times in a row until the employee was reinstated.
-Triple J paid tribute to the event in April 2014, when the launch of its new service Double J (which replaced ABC Dig Music) was preceded with another loop of "Express Yourself", including the original recording and covers performed by Australian musicians, such as Darren Hanlon and The Audreys.